All companies

 How does v0 pricing relate to Vercel's main pricing?

-v0 is billed separately — it has its own Free ($5 credits), Premium ($20), Team ($30/user), and Business ($100/user) plans. v0 model usage is metered in tokens with explicit per-million rates.
+v0 is billed separately — it has its own Free ($0/month with $5 of included monthly credits and a 7-message/day limit), Team ($30/user/month, $30 included credits + $2 free daily credits per user), Business ($100/user/month, adds training opt-out by default), and Enterprise (custom) plans. v0 model usage is metered in tokens with explicit per-million rates (v0 Mini through v0 Max Fast).
 The 'zero markup' policy means token costs pass through at Vercel's AI Gateway cost.

 Does Vercel offer commitments or volume discounts?

-Yes — Enterprise plans (custom pricing, typically $20k–$45k+/year) include committed-use discounts on all metered dimensions, plus features like SSO, audit logs, dedicated capacity, and 24/7 support.
+Yes — Enterprise plans (custom annual pricing, contact sales) include committed-use discounts on all metered dimensions, plus features like SSO, audit logs, dedicated capacity, a 99.99% SLA, and advanced support.
 Pro plans do not offer commits.